anishNagula/anishNagula/README.md

 # 💫 About Me:
-🔭 I’m currently working on a music based social media app<br>🌱 In the process of learning React, MongoDB and frameworks<br>⚡ Fun fact: I play the guitar and dream to be in a rock and roll band
+🔭 I’m currently working on a Formula One enthusiasist's all in one information website<br>🌱 In the process of learning React, MongoDB and frameworks<br>⚡ Fun fact: I play the guitar and dream to be in a rock and roll band

 # 💻 Tech Stack: